Yes. Getting a DUI conviction should not jeopardize a Nevada real estate agent's occupational license.

 DUIs look bad on background checks, and potential employers may pass job applicants over for jobs if they have past drunk driving incidents.
 And current employers may have an internal policy of firing employees who pick up a DUI.

-Furthermore, people arrested for just a first-time DUI face a driver's license revocation of 90 days (185 days for cases occurring on or after October 1, 2018).
+Furthermore, people arrested for just a first-time DUI face a driver's license revocation of 185 days.
 This can greatly impede a real estate agent's livelihood since a large part of the job involves driving between different properties.
 (See our article about getting a restricted driver's license in Nevada.)

 Real estate agents who have already been convicted of misdemeanor DUI convictions are encouraged to try to get their Nevada criminal record sealed.
 Misdemeanor DUIs (which usually comprise first-time DUIs and second-time DUIs) may be sealed seven (7) years after the case closes.
 Unfortunately, Nevada felony DUI convictions may never be sealed.